chrisherb/trnr-dpf-template/README.md

 The developer certificate can be converted from p12 to base64 with the following command:
 `$ base64 Certificate.p12 > Certificate.base64`

-## how to convert images to binary
+## DPF: how to convert images to binary

-- navigate to plugin folder (e.g. plugins/Template)
+- navigate to plugin folder (e.g. plugins/dpf/Template)
-- call converter with .../../dpf/utils/png2rgba.py TemplateArtwork Artwork
+- call converter with .../../../lib/dpf/utils/png2rgba.py TemplateArtwork Artwork